 HOW KIDS CAN AVOID GETTING SICK AT SCHOOL:

 To help reduce the spread of germs, kids should wash their hands before and after different activities throughout the school day, such as

 ❏ Before lunch and after recess

 ❏ After coughing, sneezing or blowing their nose

 ❏ After touching or handling class pets, and

 ❏ Whenever they have touched a dirty surface

 KEEP IN MIND:

-It tends to be easier to stick to your health goals if the people around you are supportive, and better yet-- live the same lifestyle with you.
-Share your health Adventures with a group of 2-3 friends and encourage them to join you.
+It tends to be easier to stick to your health goals if people around you are supportive, and better yet, live the same lifestyle with you.
+Have each family member share your health Adventures with 2-3 friends and encourage them to join you

 by Healthy Habits: